The name Suttomb was brought to England

 Suttomb Spelling Variations

 in names were a common occurrence in the eras before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Suttomb have been found, including Sutton, Suton, Suttone and others.

 Early Notables of the Suttomb family (pre 1700)

-Another 172 words (12 lines of text) are included under the topic Early Suttomb Notables in all our PDF Extended History products and printed products wherever possible.
+from 1428-30 and Member of Parliament from 1440 to 1487; as well as his son, Sir...
+Another 122 words (9 lines of text) are included under the topic Early Suttomb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Suttomb family to Ireland

 Some of the Suttomb family moved to Ireland